csiro-robotics/Wild-Places/README.md

           <h2 id="3-Citation"><a class="anchor" name="3-paper" href="#3-paper"><span class="octicon octicon-link"></span></a>3.
 Citation</h2>
           <p>
-            If you find this dataset helpful for your research, please cite our paper using the following reference: <br>
+            If you find this dataset helpful for your research, please cite our paper using the following reference:
           </p>

          <!--